truenas/documentation/content/en/hub/initial-setup/storage/encryption.md

 **Passphrase**: User-defined string used to decrypt the dataset.
 Can be used instead of an encryption key.
 WARNING: the passphrase is the only means to decrypt the information stored in this dataset.
 Be sure to create a memorable passphrase or physically secure the passphrase.
-Must be longer than 8 characters
+Must be longer than 8 characters.

 **pbkdf2iters**: Number of password-based key derivation function 2 (PBKDF2) iterations to use for reducing vulnerability to brute-force attacks.
 Entering a number larger than 100000 is required.
 See PBKDF2 for more details.